-- The Committee considers and assesses the independence of President Director Independent of Commissioners and independence of independent parties. - The Commmittee evaluates if majority (51%) members of the Committee are Independent Commissioners.
+- The Committee considers and assesses the independence of President Director Independent Commissioners independence of independent parties. - The Commmittee evaluates if majority (51%) members of the Committee are Independent Commissioners.
 Results of such reviews are provided to the BoC for further discussion as appropriate. - The Committee periodically reviews and assesses corporate governance principles and their application, and makes its recommendation on any changes deemed appropriate to the BoC for consideration.

-6.3.Meetings and Work Programs of the Corporate Governance Committee
+6.3.
+Meetings and Work Programs of the Corporate Governance Committee

-During 2009, the Corporate Governance Committee held two meetings, with the following attendance records: GOOD CORPORATE GOVERNANCE
+During 2009, the Corporate Governance Committee two meetings, with the following attendance records: